Chart Color Schemes

 Infrastructure

-Swan View - Greenmount - Midvale has limited levels of nearby infrastructure activity, ranking in the 3rdth percentile nationally
+Swan View - Greenmount - Midvale has limited levels of nearby infrastructure activity, ranking in the 11thth percentile nationally

-Infrastructure changes significantly influence an area's performance.
-AreaSearch has identified 14 projects potentially impacting the area.
-Notable projects include Bushmead Residential Estate, Midland Health Campus Redevelopment (St John of God Midland Public & Private Hospitals Expansion), The Vines Swan View, and Swan View Rise.
-Below is a list of most relevant projects.
+Nothing can influence an area's performance as much as changes to local infrastructure, major projects, and planning initiatives.
+In total, 14 projects have been identified by AreaSearch that are likely to have an impact on the area.
+Key projects include Bushmead Residential Estate, Midland Health Campus Redevelopment (St John of God Midland Public & Private Hospitals Expansion), The Vines Swan View, and Swan View Rise, with the list below detailing those likely to be of most relevance.

 Professional plan users can use the search below to filter and access additional projects.